 Why do we get foot cramps?
-There are several different reasons why foot cramps develop, the most common ones being: muscle fatigue or stress, poor circulation, malnutrition, vitamin D deficiency, obesity, diabetes, flat feet, hormone imbalance, dehydration, thyroid gland malfunction, improper footwear, or a pinched nerve.
+There are several different reasons why foot cramps develop, the most common ones being: muscle fatigue or stress, tight shoes, poor circulation, malnutrition, vitamin D deficiency, obesity, diabetes, flat feet, hormone imbalance, dehydration, thyroid gland malfunction, or a pinched nerve.

 Of course, some medications also cause foot cramps, especially (but not only) diuretics, so you may need to speak with your doctor if you believe that your foot cramps are being induced by medication.
 If, however, your cramp is just a run-of-the-mill pain in your foot, here are the 3 steps you need to take in order to get your foot feeling better: